-Yoga guru Baba Ramdev's Patanjali had published a new online messaging app named Kimbho yesterday.
-The app was announced in a tweet by the company’s spokesperson SK Tijarawala.
+Yoga guru Baba Ramdev's Patanjali had The app is said to be a ‘swadeshi’ chat app that intends to take on WhatsApp and WeChat.
+It has been taken down from app stores and this comes soon after it was found to be highly flawed with multiple security issues. a new online messaging app named Kimbho yesterday.
+The app was announced in tweet by the company’s spokesperson SK Tijarawala.
 The so called 'desi' messaging app aims to take on the likes of WhatsApp and WeChat, however, it seems that the Kimbho app is nowhere as secure as it should be, and was instead, a total security nightmare.
 Going by the Tweets of renowned French security researcher Elliot Alderson (@fs0c131y), it is possible to break into the Kimbho app and send a customised security verification code between 0001 and 9999 to the phone number of your choice.
 Alderson later tweeted that the app is a complete rip-off of another application on the Apple’s App Store called ‘Bolo Messenger’ and that he is able to access messages of all users of the Kimbho app.
 The Kimbho app was taken down from the Play Store later during the day.

 The app’s listing on the Play Store indicated that it was made by Patanjali Communications and by the developer Appdios, who also published the Bolo Messenger app in 2015.
 However, the Kimbho app’s website is still under construction and also prone to hacking, says @fs0c131y.
 There is also a Twitter account named Kimbho Chat App (@KimbhoApp) and its latest tweet reads, “We are facing extremely high traffic on Kimbho.
 We are in process of upgrading our servers and will be back shortly.
 Sorry for the inconvenience.
 Please stay tuned.”